trackme518/trick-the-ear-spatial-audio-engine/README.md

 Download links provide a zipped archive with the tool.
 You don't need to install anything - unzip it and run the ".exe" file.

+### Windows
+Tested on Windows 11.
+It should work out of the box.
+Just double-click the ".exe" file.
+If you are using an antivirus such as Windows Defender, it will show a warning - you can safely click "More info" and choose "Run anyway".
+Next time it should run without warning.
+Allow the program in your firewall for both private and public connections.

+### MacOS
+Apple forces developers to pay each year just to distribute signed apps - I don't like this.
+What you can do:
+* open terminal
+* run `xattr -d com.apple.quarantine /path/to/YourApp.app` that will remove the quarantine flag.

+Other alternative is to:
+* Righ-click the app
+* Click open, confirm the dialogue

 ## To be done - Features wanted
 * Video tutorial + templates how to connect via OSC (coming soon)
 * Minor bug fixes